JD557/Wolf/README.md

 ### Sierpinski's Triangle (kind of)

+Now, time to use the power of rule 18 and loops.
+The output is not that pretty, but the 1's will resemble a Sierpinski's Triangle.

 ```
 T0,0000000000001000000000000 0 000000000000000000000 0 ; Initial tape (Notice the boundaries to avoid reading from the wrong places)
 I[26,45] ; Number of iterations as a sequence of 1's (up to 20)